NLewe/Bayes-interaction-niche/README.md

 NOTE: THIS IS R CODE FOR A MANUSCRIPT IN THE FIRST SUBMISSION STAGE TO THE JOURNAL ECOLOGY.
+The recommended start point to use the data is from Part4, i.e. downloading the phyloseq files directly.

 This repository contains the meta data, the R scripts and intermediate results/data files for the above submission of the manuscript:

-"Plant interaction traits determine the biomass of arbuscular mycorrhizal fungi and bacteria in soil"
+Lewe, Natascha; Keyzers, Robert A.; Tylianakis, Jason M.; Deslippe, Julie R. (2024).
+Plant interaction traits determine the biomass of arbuscular mycorrhizal fungi and bacteria in soil.
+Ecology

-Lewe, Natascha; Keyzers, Robert A.; Tylianakis, Jason M.; Deslippe, Julie R.

 Our goal was to compare the plant-AMF interactions among plants and experimental conditions using sequencing of the AMF community in roots and soil.
 We ran two glasshouse experiments, each with eight grassland/pasture plant species in replicates of five.
 We sourced the soil for the two experiments from a former pasture and mixed it in different ratios with sand and other growth media, depending on the experiment.
 This was to ensure different growth conditions and AMF pools.
 We extracted DNA from roots and soil and sequenced the ITS2 region to identify the fungal communities.
 We filtered for Glomeromycotina (arbuscular mycorrhizal fungi, AMF) and we determined the biomass of the AMF and bacteria in the soil by phospholipid fatty acid analysis and neutral lipid fatty acid analysis.
 By calculating measures of AMF diversity, we were able to estimate the plants' interaction generalism with AMF.
-We then used a metric of generalism to examine the relationship between the interaction trait and the biomass of the soil microbial community by Bayeian analysis.
+We then used a metric of generalism to examine the relationship between the interaction trait and the biomass of the soil microbial community by Bayesian analysis.

 The repository contains the following parts: